The Role of an ePartner and how to find YOURS

 Sue and I were not asked to apply this principle with each other, because my “fall” happened later on when my restoration suddenly “happened” —then only a few weeks later, my husband left again when I lost all hope.

 It was then that the 4 women who had been meeting with me, women I poured out all that I learned into, who became the 4 women of faith who carried me to Who could help me.
 Just like the Paralytic in Mark 2:1-12 who was carried and laid at the feet of Jesus, these four women, whom I had taught and encouraged, were spiritually strong enough to carry me to the feet of Jesus.
 A month later my marriage was fully restored and my ministry also began to expand.

-This too is the pattern we’ve set up for you.
-Once you’re far enough along in your Restoration Journey, that's when we encourage you to also consider joining Restoration Fellowship that is the most suited to a unique group of women who you can most relate to.
+We also want to encourage you to consider joining Restoration Fellowship that is full of a unique group of women who you can most relate to.

 "But Moses’ hands were heavy.
 Then they took a stone and put it under him, and he sat on it; and Aaron and Hur supported his hands, one on one side and one on the other.
 Thus his hands were steady until the sun set"—Exodus 17:12